nazdridoy/ngpt/docs/usage/library_usage.md

 ### CLI Configuration Management

-nGPT also provides a CLI configuration system that you can use programmatically:
+nGPT provides a CLI configuration system that you can use programmatically:

 ```python
 from ngpt.utils.cli_config import (